mlpack/mlpack/doc/tutorials/cf.md

 the number of users, and each nonzero element in the matrix corresponds to a non-missing rating.

-The method that the factorizer implements is specified via the \c FactorizerTraits class, which is a template metaprogramming traits class:
+The method that the factorizer implements is specified via the FactorizerTraits class, which is a template metaprogramming traits class:

 ```c++